JanHuss/JanHuss.github.io/_posts/2020-12-04-Sound-Design-for-Video-Games.md

 description: Final coursework module from Point Blank Music School
 author: Jan
 date: 2020-12-04
 categories: [4.
-MUSIC PRODUCTION, SOUND DESIGN FOR VIDEO GAMES]
+Music Production, Sound Design For Video Games]
-tags: [musicproduction, jphuzzle]
+tags: [music production, sound design, video games, composition]
 ---
 In 2020, for my Sound Design for Video Games module, I was tasked with developing SFX, soundscapes and music for a prototype game.
 This module was one of the final modules in the online Bachelor (Honours) of Arts in Music Production and Sound Engineering course.